AlexisT37/p5myblog/README.md

 ## Granting Administrator privileges

-Although a user is done through the website interface, however if you want to grant the user admin privileges, it must be done in the user table in the database.
+A new user is created through the website interface.
+However, if you want to grant the user admin privileges, it must be done in the user table in the database.
 This is done for security purposes.
 To grant a user admin priveleges, set the roles value to <'ROLE_ADMIN','ROLE_USER'>